Sarah Tait (runner)

 Sarah Tait (born 26 March 2001) is a Scottish steeplechase runner.
+In 2025, she broke Eilish McColgan's Scottish record for the 3000 metres steeplechase and represented Great Britain at the 2025 World Championships.

 Early life

-She is from Fairmilehead.
+Tait is from Fairmilehead.
 She graduated with a BA (Hons) degree in Sports Studies in 2023 from the University of Stirling before later studying at the University of West Virginia.